turnerlabs/cstore/docs/SECRETS.md

 }
 ```

-2. Push the file to AWS S3 or Parameter Store using the `-m` flag to store secrets.
+2. Push the file to a AWS S3, Parameter Store, or Source Control store using the `-m` flag to extract and store secrets.
 This action will remove all secrets from the file.
 ```
-$ cstore push {{file}} -m
+$ cstore push {{FILE}} -m
 ```
-3. Pull the file from AWS S3 or Parameter Store using the `-i` flag enabling secret injection.
+3. Pull the file from the store using the `-i` flag enabling secret injection from the vault.
 This will create a side car file called `*.secrets` containing the injected secrets.
 ```
-$ cstore pull {{file}} -i
+$ cstore pull {{FILE}} -i
 ```
-NOTE: When using the `-e` and `-i` flag together on a `.env` file the secrets will be injected and exported.
+NOTE: When using the `-g` and `-i` flag together on a `.env` file the secrets will be injected and exported.